ThomasHODonnell/Single-Board-Computer-Design/README.md

 ##  **Timeline**
 - M1.0 Final Due Date
   - September 14, 2023 (LSU Career Expo)
+- SBC Due Date
+  - July 31, 2023

 ## **Functionality**
 1. boot to a stable state
    1. main power board is operational
-   2. needs to be able to read a program
+   2. needs to be able to read python code (TF is built into OS)
-      1. ideally python, then C++
 2. able to hover in place
    1. need to build ERC board
    2. connect ERC to motors